symbol/symbol-docs/source/server.rst

 ﻿######
-Server
+Client
 ######

 |codename|-based networks rely on nodes to provide a trustless, high-performance, and secure blockchain platform.

-These nodes are deployed using |catapult-server| software, a C++ rewrite of the previous Java-written NEM distributed ledger that has been running since 2015.
+These nodes are deployed using |catapult-client| software, a C++ rewrite of the previous Java-written NEM distributed ledger that has been running since 2015.

 Learn more about the protocol by reading the |whitepaper| and this :doc:`documentation <concepts/node>`.